phoqe/havelock/README.md

   });
 ```

-This code assumes that Google Chrome is installed, your profile is `Default`, and the data exists in the file `Login Data`.
+This code assumes that Google Chrome is installed, your profile is `Default`, and data exists in the file `Login Data`.

 ## Supported Web Browsers